Kylin Hill

-Kylin Jatavian Hill (born August 18, 1998) is an American football running back who is a free agent.
-He played college football at Mississippi State, and was selected by the Green Bay Packers of the National Football League (NFL) in the seventh round of the 2021 NFL Draft.
+Kylin Jatavian Hill (born August 18, 1998) is an American professional football running back for the Houston Gamblers of the United Football League (UFL).
+He played college football at Mississippi State, and was selected by the Green Bay Packers of the National Football League (NFL) in the seventh round of the 2021 NFL draft.

-Early years
+Early life

 Hill attended Columbus High School in Columbus, Mississippi.
 He was The Commercial Dispatch Offensive Player of the Year both his junior and senior years.
 He committed to Mississippi State University to play college football.